chen-assert/cccbd_web/Document/01_user_draft.md

 ### Check the state of processing claims

-Customer can check the sate of processing claims of lost luggage by clicking "Process Procedure" in the drop-down list, then it will show the number of processed claims and unprocessed claims, customers can click each icon to enter each interface and check the details and state of the claim. (click the item in the drop-down list can also enter these interface)
+Customer can check the sate of processing claims of lost luggage by clicking "Process Procedure" in the drop-down list, then it will show the number of processed claims and unprocessed claims, customers can click each icon to enter each interface and check the details and state of the claim. (click the item in the drop-down list can also enter these interfaces)

 <figure>
   <img src="src\process"/>